LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/exercises/annoying-kid-brother/README.md

 // $dogs is now [ "Spot" ]
 ```

-We’ve provided the start of a program for you.
+In [kidbrother.php](./kidbrother/php), we’ve provided the start of a program for you.
 When completed, the program should:
 - ask the user how many elements to store
 - ask for each element in turn
 - then print out the elements in reverse order